 Description of Capstones Course

-- First- and second-year medical students take part in Capstones clinical experience weeks, which typically occur immediately following each organ/system based block.
-Capstones weeks provide students with innovative and clinically focused observational learning experiences in hospital, clinic and laboratory settings, which reinforce content from the preceding organ/system-based block.
+- First- and second-year medical students take part in clinical experience weeks, which typically occur immediately following each organ/system based block.
+Capstones' weeks provide students with innovative and clinically focused observational learning experiences in hospital, clinic and laboratory settings, reinforcing content from the preceding organ/system-based block.

 - The timing of the Capstone clinical experience is supportive of early exploration of possible career paths.

-- The Capstone course is one of the many unique innovations that sets the College of Medicine – Phoenix apart from most other medical schools and is learner-centered.
+- The Capstone course is one of the many unique, learner-centered, innovations that sets the College of Medicine – Phoenix apart from most other medical schools.
 Students can select from three major categories for each Capstone week based on their own learning goals.
-For example, a cardiology experience could be outpatient clinic, hospital-based procedural (cath lab, electrophysiology, stress testing), surgery-based (cardiovascular surgery, cardiothoracic surgery), adult- or pediatric-focused — all depending on a student's interests.
+For example, a cardiology experience could be outpatient clinic, hospital-based procedural (cath lab, electrophysiology, stress testing), surgery-based (cardiovascular surgery, cardiothoracic surgery), adult- or pediatric-focused — all depending on their interests.

 - In addition to the organ/system-based blocks, students are engaging in learning related to important Themes.